 What should be included in a construction or home improvement contract?

 Let’s begin by stating what should not be in your contracts.
 That is an agreement that the customer will waive claims for the contractor’s negligence or wrongdoing as both Kansas and Missouri prohibit such waivers.
 Moreover, in Missouri, your entire contract may be considered void if it contains these waivers.
 What should be included in the contract is the details about the job including the projected start and completion dates, the work to be performed and the full payment schedule.
 Also, it is to the contractor’s benefit to keep accurate records of all work performed, any changes requested by the consumer and any modifications from the initial contract.
-If the homeowner later sues claiming you performed the work poorly, this documentation can help you to defendant against these claims.
+If the homeowner later sues claiming you performed the work poorly, this documentation can help you to defend against these claims.

 Where can I get more information?